Terms of Service

 5.1 Filing Guarantee

-If we fail to file your grievance with the BAR before the grievance-window deadline for your jurisdiction — where we received your signed authorization at least seven (7) calendar days before that deadline — we refund any charges already collected and provide you with a written explanation.
+If we fail to file your appeal with the Board of Assessors before the appeal-window deadline for your jurisdiction — where we received your signed authorization at least seven (7) calendar days before that deadline — we refund any charges already collected and provide you with a written explanation.
 If a contingency charge has already fired in error before a filing failure was discovered, we reverse the charge in full and in addition pay a $100 service credit per occurrence.

 5.2 Accuracy Guarantee